biocarl/todorg/README.md

-# tudOrg - a todo app based on org-mode.
+# todOrg - a todo app based on org-mode.

 This is still a very early sketch.